Serrof/swiftt/README.md

 so-called dual numbers.
 In a way, the TDA is the pinnacle of calculus, whose invention is attributed independently to Leibniz and Newton (although only rigorously defined much later by Cauchy [8]).

-Since the 2010s, some researchers have been applying the TDA to astrodynamics (often in collaboration with Berz himself, cf. [6]), eventually leading the author to come across it.
+Since the late 2000s, some researchers have been applying the TDA to astrodynamics (often in collaboration with Berz himself, cf. [6]), eventually leading the author to come across it.

 ## Similar libraries